 The only interesting part about drifting along in space was stopping at a few nearby planets to re-stock or just to take a break for a day or two.

-Each planet we stopped at was completely different.
-The others had been to most of them during their bounty hunting years.
-I wish I could’ve been there with them, they always had some sort of story to recall at each planet.
+Each planet we stopped at was completely different and the others had been to most of them during their bounty hunting years.
+I wish I could've been there with them, they always had some sort of story to recall at each planet.

 "Hey Aki, remember when we crashed the ship in one of those hasin holes?" she burst out laughing and Kiko giggled with her as they pointed to a large hole with brown filled substance in the ground.
 We were on one of the planets they had stopped at before.